Pedro Ynamine: UTC Cajamarca

 On 7 December 2021, Ynamine signed with UTC Cajamarca for the 2022 season.
 He left the club at the end of the year, as his contract expired.

+Third return to Universidad San Martín

+Ahead of the 2023 season, Ynamine returned to Universidad San Martín for his third spell at the club.

+Alianza Universidad

+On February 2, 2024, Ynamine moved to Alianza Universidad.

 International career

 As for the result of having Japanese origin, he is qualified to represent for either Peru or Japan.

 In 2014–2015, Ynamine represented the Peruvian U17 national team in the 2015 South American U-17 Championship.
 He was also a part of the squad, participating in the 2017 South American U-20 Championship, however as the second choice, so he didn't make any appearances.

 In January 2020, Ynamine was also a part of the squad, which was called up for the 2020 CONMEBOL Pre-Olympic Tournament.
 Also this time, he was the second choice and made no appearances.